 Records suggest that the first team to represent the school took the field in 1870, and the familiar red jerseys of the 1st XV are mentioned as far back as 1881.
-Altogether, 18 Internationals, 4 British Lions, 30 Barbarians, 29 Oxbridge Blues and countless Schoolboy Internationals, have been produced by the school.
+Altogether, 18 Internationals, 4 British Lions, 30 Barbarians, 29 Oxbridge Blues and countless Schoolboy Internationals, have been produced by Bedford School.

-Rugby is the major game for the Christmas term, with practice on Tuesday, Thursday and Friday afternoons and fixtures on a Saturday.
+Rugby is the major game for the autumn term, with practice on Tuesday, Thursday and Friday afternoons and fixtures on a Saturday.
 The school runs five senior teams, four Colts teams, four Under 15 teams and five Under 14 teams, and there is an opportunity for all boys to play at a suitable level.
 Professional coaches are employed to assist the school staff, with the over-riding emphasis placed on individual skill development and enjoyment at all levels.
-The 1st XV players also take a ‘Position Specific Session’ with all the other age groups every week of the Christmas term.
+The 1st XV players also take a ‘Position Specific Session’ with all the other age groups every week of the autumn term.

-Sevens is played as an extra-curricular sport in the Easter Term at Under 14, Under 15, Colts and Senior level.
+Sevens is played as an extra-curricular sport in the spring term at Under 14, Under 15, Colts and Senior level.
 In the last few seasons, several regional and national tournaments have been won by all age groups.
-The 2017 team won 3 out of the 6 tournaments they entered and were narrowly beaten in the semi-final of the National Cup competition at Rosslyn Park.
+The 2017 team won three out of the six tournaments they entered and were narrowly beaten in the semi-final of the National Cup competition at Rosslyn Park.

 Mr James Hinkins (Director of Rugby and Physical Education Department) along with conditioning expert John Rudgard and Northampton Saints S & C coach Nick Card, design and monitor the conditioning programmes and testing of all the boys.
 Medical back-up is provided by Sports Therapist Julie Dass and her team.